kube-rs/website/docs/controllers/optimization.md

 TODO: panel snapshot.

-This is also a networked simplification and will also **reduce the amount of networked traffic** the controller is responsible for by commensurate amounts.
+This is a networked simplification and will also **reduce the amount of networked traffic** the controller is responsible for by commensurate amounts.

 TODO: panel snapshot.